Supreme Court Issues Order Regarding Operation of the Trial Courts + USDC Issues Fifth Order Regarding Video and Telephone Conferencing

 The purpose of this Order is to provide guidance on the continued operation of the trial courts during the current COVID-19 emergency.
-The measures contained in this Order are intended to allow essential operations to continue while minimizing the risk to the public, litigants, lawyers and court employees.
-Unless extended, this Order shall be rescinded on June 16, 2021.
+This is the fourth time this Order has been amended.
+The expiration date of the Order has been extended to August 31, 2021.

 Click here to view court roster postponements and cancellations by county.